IPYS: “Censorship, opacity and fear” mark the exercise of journalism in Venezuela

 The study found that the category of access to data of public interest achieved the worst performance during the measurement and obtained a score of 37 points, which translates into “little freedom of expression.”

-“Restrictions on access to sources of information persist in both state and non-state instances, restrictions on access to content consultation on the Internet, refusals by public officials and personalities from private institutions who fear, due to the mechanisms of censorship, to be the ones who spread the information that could put their security or integrity at risk”, detailed Alvarado.
+“Restrictions on access to sources of information persist in both state and non-state instances, restrictions on access to content consultation on the Internet, refusals by public officials and personalities from private institutions who fear, due to the mechanisms of censorship, to be the ones who spread the information that might put their security or integrity at risk”, detailed Alvarado.

 In addition, he explained that the “information windows” that still persist in media with greater reach such as radio, are subject to limitations that become “more frequent” in electoral contexts, where dissenting voices are “vulnerated.”